-Dr. Isenbarger focuses his practice on drafting and prosecuting U.S. and foreign patent applications, portfolio development, patentability, freedom to operate, invalidity, enforceability, licensing, and post-issuance proceedings.
+Dr. Isenbarger focuses his practice on drafting and prosecuting U.S. and foreign patent applications and developing intellectual property portfolios.
+He regularly assists and advises clients in matters of post-issuance proceedings, due diligence review, licensing, patentability, freedom to operate, invalidity, and enforceability.
 He also counsels clients in technology commercialization and in other areas of intellectual property, including trademarks, trade dress, copyrights, and trade secrets.

-His areas of technical proficiency include molecular biology, PCR, bioinformatics, genomics, metagenomics, nucleic acid sequencing, nucleic acid and protein diagnostics, CRISPR technologies, therapeutic antibodies, plant genetics, molecular evolution and phylogeny, environmental microbiology, natural products discovery, RNA interference, medical imaging, microarrays, nanostructures, materials, microfluidics, mechanical devices, automated vehicles, three-dimensional printing, weather sensing, and index-based risk transfer.
+His areas of technical expertise include molecular biology, biochemistry, nucleic acid amplification (PCR, isothermal amplification, and related technologies), bioinformatics, genomics, metagenomics, nucleic acid sequencing, nucleic acid and protein diagnostics, lateral flow assays, SARS-CoV-2, CRISPR and related technologies, antibodies and immunology, plant genetics and breeding, molecular evolution and phylogeny, environmental microbiology, natural products discovery, psychedelic drug therapies (psilocybin, DMT, and related compounds), RNA interference, medical imaging, radiotherapy, microarrays, materials, microfluidics, mechanical devices, automated driving technologies, three-dimensional printing, and weather sensing.

 Shareholder, 2018 to present